 Community Land Trust Management

-NEHI's Stewardship Program teach and enable Community Land Trust Homeowners to properly maintain their property by providing informational and physical resources, such as design and repair workshops as well as a tool library.
+NEHI's Stewardship Program teaches and enables Community Land Trust Homeowners to properly maintain their property by providing informational and physical resources, such as design and repair workshops as well as a tool library.
 NEHI's stewardship program help families transition into homeownership.
-The Stewardship Program will include: workshops on basic home repairs, access to lawn mowers and other basic tools.
-Organizer's work with homeowners to build community as a homeowner and work with families to be the best steward possible of their home.
+The Stewardship Program will include workshops on basic home repairs and access to lawnmowers and other basic tools.
+Organizers work with homeowners to build community as a homeowner and work with families to be the best steward possible of their homes.
 As problems arise with homeowners our organizers work to empower families with resources to resolve the problem.
-For more information on our upcoming workshops,click here.
+For more information on our upcoming workshops, click here.

 Home Buyer's Workshop